 Most hiking backpacks are waterproof and made from strong materials such as nylon.
 The downside is that they can feel warm on your back and make you sweat.
 To prevent this, good hiking backpacks have ventilation technology (for example a mesh back panel) to keep your back cool and comfortable in any weather.

 Here's the deal: There are hundreds of different camping and hiking backpacks available!
 So it can be really confusing to find the right one, especially at a good price.
 But no worries, we've got you covered.
-Here's how we tested: The GeekWrapped team selected the top 50 hiking backpacks based on verified online customer reviews and sales numbers.
-Then we took them into nature to test their durability, comfort, water resistance, performance, and many other criteria.
-Out of all tested hiking backpacks, we then picked the 10 best ones for you!
-All 10 are very high quality, offer great value, and are versatile and durable.
-In short, they're amazing backpacks for hiking that you can truly rely on!
+Here's the deal: We selected the top 50 hiking backpacks based on verified online customer reviews and a variety of features.
+Out of all new and bestselling hiking backpacks, we then picked the 10 best ones for you!
+All 10 choices are high quality, offer great value, and are versatile and durable.
+In short, they're amazing backpacks for hiking!
 You can't go wrong with any of the 10 winners.
-Let's jump right in:
+Let's get started!

 The Atmos AG 65 is an all-around excellent backpack.
 It features Osprey's proven "Anti-Gravity" suspension system, which is a continuous mesh structure that adjusts to the shape of your body.
 This back panel design makes the Atmos AG 65 very light, comfortable and also provides excellent ventilation.
 The new suspension system really works and feels like the bag is just floating on your back.